Chestnut Lodge

 In the mid-forties, the name was changed to Chestnut Lodge when

 the management transferred by inheritance to Austin Retzer, my dad, who revitalized the property with many amenities and an outdoor activity program for active adults.
-There was tennis, golf, badminton, water-skiing, boating and more.
+There was tennis, golf, badminton, water-skiing, horseshoes, boating and more.

 Under Austin's management, the hotel became a popular, fun, activity-filled resort for young adults and couples, many coming from New York City and Canada.